7 Super Simple Steps to Survive Spring

 1. Don't feed in anticipation of work done.
 This might sound obvious but I see it all the time on my travels, particularly in spring when riders start to up the work in preparation for competitions and summer adventures.
 However, don't be tempted to up feed quantity or type until the work you are doing has actually increased and there is the requirement to do so.
 If you do it may lead to excessive weight gain or potentially unwanted behaviour.

-2. Monitor your horse's condition and weight so you notice any changes before they become a problem.
-I use the 1-9 condition scoring system based on the method developed by Henneke et al (1993).
+2. Monitor your horse's Body Condition Score (BCS) and weight so you notice any changes before they become a problem.
+I use the 1-9 body condition scoring system based on the method developed by Henneke et al (1993).
 It is assessed both by eye and by touch, looking at 6 key areas of the horse, some of which are often overlooked by owners.
 It is something I cover in depth with all of my clients.
 Another strategy, would be to weigh tape your horse at the same time each week.
 Whilst this will not necessarily be accurate it will show if your horse's weight is starting to change allowing you to take action.

 3. Consider restricting grazing for laminitis 'at risk' horses.
 This may involve using a muzzle.
-Remember if you do use one to use for a maximum of up to 12 hours a day.
+Remember if you do use one, to use for a maximum of up to 12 hours a day.
 When it is removed it is important to stable or put in a bare paddock with forage so that you can control the feed given to them.
-Do not be tempted to starve an animal however which can lead to serious complications.
+Do not be tempted to starve an animal however which can lead to serious health complications.